 In books, I find psychological and emotional refuge, education and deep wisdom that I just don't find elsewhere.
 My passion is connected to the words and the form they come in — printed pages bound together.
 So I'm not afraid to admit that when I read an article about how print book sales had risen (modestly) and e-book sales had declined (a bit) and that the number of independent bookstores had increased over the past year, I shed tears of joy.

 It wasn't that long ago that everyone was predicting the end of print and the demise of small bookstores.
 If people were reading, they were doing it digitally, and if they were buying paper books, they weren't getting them from independent shops.
 The future looked grim for small stores.

 But more and more, we keep hearing about the resurgence of the independent bookstore and how print is not dying after all.
-As The New York Times reported in 2015, "While analysts once predicted that e-books would overtake print by 2015, digital sales have instead slowed sharply."
+As The New York Times reported, "While analysts once predicted that e-books would overtake print by 2015, digital sales have instead slowed sharply."